aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd/update_applications.md

 sidebar_position: 70
 ---

-Now we can use Argo CD and Kustomize to deploy patches to our application manifests using GitOps For example, lets increase the number of `replicas` for `ui` deployment to `3`
+Now we can use Argo CD and Kustomize to deploy patches to our application manifests using GitOps.
+For example, lets increase the number of `replicas` for `ui` deployment to `3`.

 You can execute commands to add necessary changes to the file `apps-kustomization/ui/deployment-patch.yaml`: